 I love to make baked oatmeal on the weekend for a couple reasons.
 First, it’s a great breakfast to have after my long run.
 It’s carb heavy and a great way to replace all the ones I burned.
-Serve it with a side of scrambled eggs and you’ll have a perfectly balanced breakfast.
+Serve it with a side of soft scrambled eggs and you’ll have a perfectly balanced breakfast.

 The second reason I like to make baked oatmeal on the weekend is because I can eat the leftovers throughout the week.
 I just reheat a piece in the microwave and top it with a little maple syrup and sometimes Greek yogurt or almond butter.

 It even works great as a healthy dessert option or maybe not so healthy if you top it with vanilla ice cream or whipped cream.
 No judgement here, you do you…and also, I may or may not be speaking from experience.

 Making this Cinnamon Peach Almond Oatmeal is as easy is making stovetop oatmeal, you’ll just have to be a little more patient and wait for it to bake.
 I used fresh peaches in the recipe, but if you don’t have any or it isn’t peach season, frozen will work too.